Sexually transmitted infections: The Toronto neighbourhoods with the highest rates

 When looking at the distribution of new cases of STIs across Toronto denser pockets of infection emerge throughout the city’s 140 neighbourhoods.
 Rates of chlamydia in 2014 were higher in the city’s northwest corner – near Downsview, Jane and Finch and York University – and downtown.

 “There is some correlation between higher STI rates and lower socioeconomic status that would help explain the geographic distribution of chlamydia rates,” said Dr. Shahin.
-One study for the National Centre for Biotechnology Information found that “lower income is associated with less access to preventative information and healthcare, and increased use of sex as a psychosocial coping mechanism.”
+One study from the Centers for Disease Control and Prevention found that “lower income is associated with less access to preventative information and healthcare, and increased use of sex as a psychosocial coping mechanism.”

 Infection rates of hepatitis B were higher in the Steeles/Milliken area and Kensington – Chinatown.
 Hepatitis B is a serious liver infection that can increase the risk of organ failure and cancer.